Butterflies of North Carolina:

 MapClick on a county for list of all database records for the species in that county.

-DistributionDISTRIBUTION: Known from just a single coastal county (New Hanover), where first recorded in 2006.
+DistributionDISTRIBUTION: Known from just two coastal counties (New Hanover and Carteret).
+It was first recorded in 2006 in New Hanover.
 The species was also found in the same location in 2007 and in 2010, strongly suggesting that a local colony had been established there for at least five summer seasons.
+In July 2025, photos were taken at Fort Macon State Park in Carteret County.
 This species, essentially resident only in Florida (in the United States), has also established local (but very sporadic) breeding colonies in Charleston and Horry counties in SC and at a site in southeastern VA in 2001.

-AbundanceABUNDANCE: An accidental visitor to NC, where it established a single known breeding site from 2006-10.
-Sadly, no Cassius Blues have been reported there or elsewhere in the state since then.
+AbundanceABUNDANCE: An accidental visitor to NC, where it established a single known breeding site from 2006-10, and a single report from Carteret in 2025.
 It is not considered a northbound migrant, and these outposts undoubtedly were established by gravid females laying eggs on foodplants while in the local area, or by eggs/larvae/pupae already present on the foodplants when brought to nurseries and then sold to, and planted by, gardeners.
 New generations become established, and apparently persist for a few years.

-FlightFLIGHT PERIOD: The records in NC are August 27, 2006; August 29, 2007; and the latter part of July 2010, all by a single observer in his yard in Wilmington -- and documented by photos on this website.
+FlightFLIGHT PERIOD: The records in NC are August 27, 2006; August 29, 2007; the latter part of July 2010, all by a single observer in his yard in Wilmington -- and July 9, 2025.
 Nate Dias has noted in Charleston, SC, that "we see new emergence events from March - December.
 I have seen adults every month of the year except February.
 The larvae are tough to spot (for me anyway).
 Our numbers of adults peak in August-October generally."
 One must wonder if there is a "spring" brood at all in NC (i.e., if the life cycle at such a northern site does not "produce" adults on the wing until July or August).

 CommentsCOMMENTS: It was a great surprise when Mark Jones notified several butterfliers in January 2011 that he believed he had photos of Cassius Blues taken in his Wilmington yard in recent years.
 Sure enough, the three photos (of two individuals) were indeed of that species, establishing a first state record.
 As mentioned above, the fact that all three records, at a single site over a five-summer period, were from a single yard, makes it clear that these (in 2007 and 2010) cannot simply be migrants/vagrants coming up from FL, especially as it is known that the species establishes local colonies in Charleston and at a few other sites in SC.
 Apparently the Wilmington colony did not survive the bitterly cold winter of 2010-2011; none were reported at all in 2011, despite some search.
-None have been reported in the state since, even though quite a few are seen in coastal SC nearly every year.
+Though individuals are reported nearly every summer and fall in coastal SC, it was not until July 2025 when another Cassius Blue was found in NC, by Josh Emm and Randy Newman.

 Synonym